Nimesh-Srivastava/DSA/README.md

 ### Property
 Elements are inserted and removed from the same end, also called, the *top* of stack.
 This is not just a property, but a constraint of stack.
 Hence, stack is called, LAST-IN-FIRST-OUT, or, LIFO, collection of items.

+### Operations
+* Push : for insertion of an element
+* Pop : for deletion of an element

 <br/>
 <div align="right">